Meats and Sausages

 - Cook meats in hot water at 85º-90º C (185º-194º F) until soft.
 Don't cook liver which acts as an emulsifier-read more about liver in Liver Sausages.

-- Pork skin requires a longer cooking time and a separate pot should be used.
-It should be cooked at 85º-90º C (185º -194º F) and when properly cooked it should hold its shape but you should be able to put your finger through it.
+- Pork skin requires a longer cooking time, so a separate pot should be used.
+Skins should be cooked at 85º-90º C (185º -194º F), and when properly cooked, they should hold their shape, but you should be able to put your finger through them.

-- Place precooked meats on a flat service to cool down.
-In sliceable blood sausages it is a good idea to wash all meats with hot water (80º -90º C, 176º -194º F) to remove any small pieces of fat or meat that might adhere to chunks of meat.
+- Place precooked meats on a flat service to cool them.
+In sliceable blood sausages, it is a good idea to wash all meats with hot water (80º -90º C, 176º -194º F) to remove any small pieces of fat or meat that might adhere to chunks of meat.
 This will largely improve the looks of a sliced sausage.

 - Save meat stock for further use.

-Note it is much easier to remove skin from tongues before cooking.
-Also if tongues are to be cured the skin should be removed first as it will act as a barrier preventing salt and nitrite diffusuion.
+Note It is much easier to remove skin from tongues before cooking.
+Also, if tongues are to be cured, the skin should be removed first as it will act as a barrier preventing salt and nitrite diffusion.

 - Contrary to the established methods for typical sausage manufacturing, meats used in blood sausages are normally cut with a knife into visible cubes.
-This can be easily noticed in sliceable blood sausages where meats, broth (meat stock) and fats are held together by emulsified skins.
+This can be easily noticed in sliceable blood sausages where emulsified skins, meats, broth (meat stock), and fats are held together.

-- When making non-sliceable blood sausages grind meats with a smaller plate (5-6 mm, 1/4") or according to the recipe.
-The size of the plate is basically up to you, some people like to feel and taste individual pieces of meat in a sausage and a larger plate (8 mm, 3/8") will be used.
+- When making non-sliceable blood sausages, grind meats with a smaller plate (5-6 mm, 1/4") or according to the recipe.
+The size of the plate is basically up to you, some people like to feel and taste individual pieces of meat in a sausage, so a larger plate (8 mm, 3/8") is used.

 - Ground meats are evenly spread on the bottom of the mixing tub.

-Although barley (kasza jęczmienna, Polish) or buckwheat groats (kasza gryczana, Polish) may be cooked in water, it is common knowledge that the final product will be of much higher quality if the material will be cooked in broth (from cooking meats) instead.
-Many people like to mix barley and buckwheat together (half and half).
-For each 1 kg of filler material 1.5 - 2 kg (2 liters) of broth is needed.
-Using more than double the amount of broth in relation to the weight of barley will make your filler material overcooked, soft and smeary which will affect texture, sliceability and looks of the sausage.
+Although barley (kasza jęczmienna in Polish) or buckwheat groats (kasza gryczana in Polish) may be cooked in water, it is common knowledge the final product will be of much higher quality if the material is cooked in broth (from cooking meats) instead.
+Many people mix barley and buckwheat together (half and half).
+For each 1 kg of filler material, 1.5 - 2 kg (2 liters) of broth is needed.
+Using more than double the amount of broth in relation to the weight of barley will make your filler material overcooked, soft, and smeary, which will negatively affect the texture, sliceability, and looks of the sausage.

 - Skim off the excess fat from the meat stock surface and bring the broth to a boil.

-- Start slowly adding groats continuously stirring the mixture.
-After adding groats You may have to increase temperature to bring the mixture to a slow boil.
-Meat broth should be absorbed by the groats.
-The total time will be about 30-40 min and the filler material should be soft and loose, exactly like a properly boiled rice.
+- Start slowly adding groats, continuously stirring the mixture.
+After adding groats, you may have to readjust the temperature to bring the mixture to a slow boil.
+The groats should absorb the meat broth.
+The total time will be about 30-40 min, and the filler material should be soft and loose, exactly like a properly boiled rice.

 - Switch off the heat source and cover the pot.
 Let it sit for 1 hour.
 This allows for total absorption of broth by the groats.
-Undercooking filler material carries the danger of sausages bursting open when cooked in water, especially when casings were stuffed too firm.
-Until the process is perfected it is advisable to make sure that groats are cooked until soft even if that requires cooking them for 1 hour.
-It should be noted that buckwheat groats cook faster than barley and two should be cooked in separate vessels.
+Undercooking filler material carries the danger of sausages bursting open when cooked in water, especially when casings are stuffed firmly.
+Until the process is perfected, it is advisable to make sure that groats are cooked until, soft even if that requires cooking them for 1 hour.
+It should be noted that buckwheat groats cook faster than barley, and two should be cooked in separate vessels.

-If sample sausages were acceptable and no more salt, pepper or other spices are needed we can proceed with stuffing sausage mass into casings.
+If sample sausages are acceptable and no more salt, pepper, or other spices are needed, we can proceed with stuffing sausage mass into casings.
 The sausage mass should be warm as this helps immensely when stuffing.
 The hog casings should be filled firmly but not tight and form into 12 - 15 cm (6 inch) links.
 During hot water cooking casings will lose some of its elasticity and filler material such as groats, rice or bread crumbs may swell and expand.
-It is practiced to freeze stuffed sausage (uncooked) in a freezer and then at the later date de-thawing and cooking them in a hot water.
+Finished (cooked) can be frozen for later use.
+It is also possible to freeze stuffed sausages (uncooked) in a freezer and then, at a later date, de-thawing and cooking them in hot water.

 The picture above depicts liver sausages being cooked in hot water.
 The sausages are immersed into boiling water and the temperature will immediately drop lower.
 The cooking process will last about 30 minutes at 80º C (176º F).
 A rule of thumb says that at 80º-85º C (176º-185º F) about 15 minutes is needed for each 1 centimeter of the diameter of the sausage.
 Internal sausage temperature should reach 68º-70º C (154º-158º F).